 Dental bridges are an alternative option for tooth replacement – and before implants were created dental bridges were the leading form of tooth replacement.
 They are still widely used today and are most effective for patients who are only missing one or two teeth and who have strong and healthy teeth on both sides of the missing tooth.
 They use your healthy teeth to act as anchors to support false teeth in the gaps caused by missing teeth.
 Bridges typically do not last as long as dental implants.

 Although they can last over 20 years, they may need to be replaced or repaired after only 10 years.
 Some of the main reasons for their repair and replacement are decay, gum disease and or fracture of the supporting teeth.

 There are several benefits of dental implants.
 Dental implants are permanent, unlike dentures, and we are seeing results that they last longer than dental bridges.
 Dental implants let a patient experience all of the benefits of natural teeth.
 You can eat the foods that you enjoy again and will not have to worry about hiding a gap in your smile.
 Whatever the case of tooth loss, dental implants are the most effective way to regain the use of your full set of teeth.

 When you are looking into getting dental implants, it is important to know the different kinds of implants that are offered.
 There are three main styles of dental implants.
 They are named after the specific parts of the jaw bone that they connect to.

 Your dentist will help you pick the best type of implant for your mouth and jaw.

-Dental Implant Materials – What are implants made of?
+Dental Implant Materials – What are Implants Made Of?

-- a mixture of alloys
+- Gold alloys

-Talk with your dentist about which type of implant material is right for you.
+If you are allergic to metals or have any concerns using a metal implant, zirconia can be a good alternative.
+Talk to your dentist about which type of implant material is right for you.